Keywords: Reinforcement learning, Multi-objective reinforcement learning

 TL;DR: We propose a unified framework for constrained MORL that integrates the max-min criterion with constraint satisfaction, supported by a theoretical foundation.

 Abstract: Multi-Objective Reinforcement Learning (MORL) extends standard RL by optimizing policies over multiple and often conflicting objectives.
-Although max-min scalarization has emerged as a powerful approach to promote fairness in MORL, it has limited applicability, especially when handling heterogeneous objectives or incorporating constraints.
+Although max-min scalarization has emerged as a powerful approach to promote fairness in MORL, it has limited applicability, especially when incorporating constraints.
 In this paper, we propose a unified framework for constrained MORL that combines the max-min criterion with constraint satisfaction and generalizes prior formulations such as unconstrained max-min MORL and constrained weighted-sum MORL.
 We establish a theoretical foundation for our framework and validate our algorithm through a formal convergence analysis and experiments in tabular environments.
-We further extend it to practical applications, including simulated edge computing resource allocation and locomotion control, demonstrating our framework’s capability to address fairness and constraint handling in multi-objective decision-making.
+We extend our framework to practical applications, including simulated edge computing resource allocation and locomotion control.
+Across these domains, the method demonstrates strong handling of fairness and constraint satisfaction in multi-objective decision-making.

 Supplementary Material: zip